ibm-cloud-docs/ContinuousDelivery/ts_index.md

 Get answers to frequently asked questions about using {{site.data.keyword.contdelivery_full}}.
 {:shortdesc}

-## I tried to add the GitHub tool integration to my toolchain, why wasn't the tool integration added?
-{: #cannot_authorize_github}
-{: faq}

-If {{site.data.keyword.Bluemix_notm}} is not authorized to access your GitHub account, the tool integration is not added to your toolchain.

-If you are configuring the GitHub tool integration while you are creating your toolchain, follow these steps to authorize with GitHub:

-  1. In the Configurable Integrations section, click **GitHub**.
-  1. If you are creating the toolchain on {{site.data.keyword.Bluemix_notm}} Public and {{site.data.keyword.Bluemix_notm}} is not authorized to access GitHub, click **Authorize** to go to the GitHub website.
-  1. If you don't have an active GitHub session, you are prompted to log in.
-Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.

-If you already have a toolchain, update the GitHub tool integration's configuration:

- 1. On the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**, and then click **Overview**.
- 1. On the GitHub card, click the menu and click **Configure**.
- 1. Update the configuration settings to authorize {{site.data.keyword.Bluemix_notm}} to access GitHub.
-Click **Authorize** to go to the GitHub website.
-If you don't have an active GitHub session, you are prompted to log in.
-Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
- 1. When you are finished updating the settings, click **Save Integration**.

-## I tried to create a toolchain, why am I getting an error?
-{: #cannot_create_toolchain}
-{: faq}

-When trying to create a toolchain in an org, if you get the following error message, remove one or more toolchains from your org and then create your toolchain again.

-`This organization contains 200 toolchains, which is the maximum limit.
-Before you can add another toolchain, remove one or more toolchains from the organization.`

 ## Why does the Toolchains page show that the {{site.data.keyword.contdelivery_short}} service Lite plan is exceeded?
 {: #plan_exceeded}
 {: faq}